Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Mathematical propositions and their proofs

-Now we give two criteria of the stability for axially-symmetric equilibrium hypersurfaces.
+Now we give two criteria for the stability of axially-symmetric equilibrium hypersurfaces.
 The first criterion (Lemma \ref{slem1}) will be proved by using the second criterion (Lemma \ref{stability1}) at the end of this subsection.

 \begin{lemma}[First stability criterion] Assume that $X(s)$ is a one-parameter smooth family of axially-symmetric equilibrium hypersurfaces generated by the curves

 that is, $X(s)$ are half periods of unduloids, and we assume that $s$ is the parameter defined by (\ref{nonuni}).
 Denote by $H(s)$, $V(s)$ the mean curvature, the enclosed $(n+2)$-dimensional volume of $X(s)$, respectively.
 Denote by $\lambda_i(s)$ the $i$-th eigenvalue of the eigenvalue problem (\ref{evp}) for $X(s)$.